aragon/connect/docs/connectors/voting-app.md

 ## Subgraph schema

-The subgraph schema show all the avaiable entities and atributes.
+The subgraph schema show all the available entities and attributes.
 It could be useful to have a better picture of the kind of information you can request.

 ```yaml
 type Vote @entity {